Wacom-Developer/sdk-for-signature-android/GETTING-STARTED.md

 ## Development environment

-The *Wacom Ink SDK for Signature* for Android is supplied for use on Android Devices with a built-in stylus, specifically it has been tested on:
+The *Wacom Ink SDK for Signature* for Android is supplied for use on Android Devices with a built-in stylus.
+Specifically, it has been tested on:

 * Samsung Galaxy Note series (mobiles and tablets)
 * Wacom Cintiq Hybrid